-Asian shares advance on fresh optimism over US-China trade
+World shares buoyed by fresh optimism over US-China trade

-Overnight, stocks rose on Wall Street after the U.S. and China took steps to ease tensions in their costly trade war.

-The U.S. agreed to delay another round of tariffs on Chinese imports by two weeks to Oct.
+The U.S. has agreed to delay another round of tariffs on Chinese imports by two weeks to Oct.
 15. Meanwhile, Chinese importers have asked U.S. suppliers for prices for soybeans, pork and other farm goods — a sign they might step up purchases of American agricultural products.

 The gestures stoked cautious optimism that the next round of trade talks in October between Washington and Beijing may lead to some progress after a string of failed attempts at resolving the longstanding dispute.

-The U.S.-China talks have basically gone nowhere since early May, when the two sides appeared close to a deal.
+The U.S.-China talks have stalled since early May, when the two sides appeared close to a deal.
 Along the way, the countries have slapped import taxes on hundreds of billions of dollars’ worth of each other’s products.

 Financial markets were rattled in August as the trade conflict escalated yet again, fueling worries that more tariffs and a slowing global economy could bump the U.S. into a recession.
 The economic uncertainty has also become a drag on companies.